awsdocs/amazon-ecr-user-guide/doc_source/push-oci-artifact.md

    Successfully packaged chart and saved it to: /Users/username/helm-test-chart-0.1.0.tgz
    ```

 1. Create a repository to store your Helm chart\.
-The name of your repository should match the name you use the Helm chart in step 3\.
+The name of your repository should match the name you used when creating the Helm chart in step 2\.
 For more information, see [Creating a private repository](repository-create.md)\.

    ```
    aws ecr create-repository \